chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ### linker scripts

 Linker scripts are input files used to describe to the linker things such as the layout of memory.
 There is a separate linker script needed for each specific PIC32 microcontroller.
 In most cases, the specific PIC32 device on a board has already been used on some other board and there will already be a linker script for it.
-If there isn’t already a linker script for the specific microcontroller, or if the board has some particular need for a different memory layout, then a linker script will have to be added for the board.
+If there isn't already a linker script for the specific microcontroller, or if the board has some particular need for a different memory layout, then a linker script will have to be added for the board.
 The default linker scripts are located in the cores folder.
 If a board variant requires a custom linker script, it can be placed in the board variant folder.

 ### avrdude.conf

 AVRDUDE is the program used by the MPIDE to communicate with the boot loader on the board and to actually download a sketch to the board.
 AVRDUDE needs certain information about the microcontroller on the board to function. avrdude.conf is a data file that AVRDUDE uses to configure itself with the specific information it needs about the microcontroller on the board.
 If the particular PIC32 device on the board is one used by some other chipKIT board, there will already be an entry in avrdude.conf for that microcontroller.
-If there isn’t already an entry in avrdude.conf for the specific microcontroller, then one will have to be added.
+If there isn't already an entry in avrdude.conf for the specific microcontroller, then one will have to be added.

 ### p32_defs.h